 A final remark is about foreign-funded enterprises and the attraction of foreign capital which continue to be low in medium-cities and more concentrated in higher level cities.

 The discussion that followed pointed out some aspects that deserve more research, to start and most importantly, what are the most adequate criteria to define cities and different type of cities, then also, why the salary of medium cities is lagging behind compared to the other types?
-One of the possible is the competition among different cities (fighting for foreign investment), and medium cities are indeed weaker in competitiveness and industry upgrading.
-Real estate also can be a reason, since it a major role in redistribution of wealth in China.
+One of the possible reasons is the competition among different cities (fighting for foreign investment), and medium cities are indeed weaker in competitiveness and industry upgrading.
+Real estate also can be a reason, since it plays a major role in redistribution of wealth in China.
 Another reason could be related to the characteristic of employment of these cities and the opportunity of job they can offer, indeed if students coming from small cities have the opportunity to study in large cities they will rarely decide to go back.

 Other questions raised regarded the role of policy in the diminishing of speed of growth of these cities, maybe policy should focus more on medium and small cities, and find the best way to control size enlargement and population growth.
 In this regard, China needs a multi- dimensional approach to foster cities’ efficiency and liveability.